guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ### Micro-Photoluminescence
 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/PL.png" width=300>

-The microPL spectrum provide information about the Quantum well (gaussian) and the photonic crystal (lorentzian) Spectrum analysis with lorentzian and gaussian fit time evolution of QW and PhC mode
+μPL measurements provide information about the optical and electronic properties of the material.
+Particularly, The observed gaussian on the spectrum refers to the light emission of the quantum well, and the 4 lorentzian indicates the different confinement modes of the photonic cristal.

 &nbsp;